Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 Moving to the second step, I assume that you have met the eligibility criteria for the Australian Partner Visa.

-Another thing to note is that you have to make sure that you have enough time with your visa validity period.
-If you’re not confident to lodge the Partner Visa within the validity period left, you can consider extending your Visitor Visa first.
+Another thing to note is that you have to ensure you have enough time with your visa validity period.
+If you’re not confident about lodging the Partner Visa within the validity period left, you can consider extending your Visitor Visa first.

 Step Three: Have a Wonderful Wedding or Register Your Relationship

 With your visitor visa extension done, you can focus on what really matters – planning your special day!
-I hear so many wonderful stories from my clients about their wedding, I’m sure your stories will be amazing too!
+I hear so many wonderful stories from my clients about their weddings, I’m sure your stories will be amazing, too!

-At this point I should probably answer a common question: “can I get a partner visa without getting married?”.
-The answer is yes, but you have to be in a de facto relationship, which means you must have been living with your partner for a year.
-However, considering that you’ve been in a long-distance relationship this far, I’m afraid the chance of meeting the criterion for de facto relationship is very low.
+At this point I should probably answer a common question: “Can I get a partner visa without getting married?”.
+The answer is yes, but you must be in a de facto relationship, meaning you must have lived with your partner for at least a year.
+If meeting the de facto criteria is out of your reach, consider registering your relationship with the state government.
+It can be done in most Australian states and territories except Western Australia.

 Step Four: Get Ready and Gather All Documents to Apply for Your Partner Visa